 Our After school club runs term-time on Wednesdays with young people aged 6-13 travel by bus to Whirlikidz in Chepstow where they have lots of fun burning energy on the soft play equipment, socializing with their friends.
 We pause for a cooked meal, when children can develop skills needed to ‘dine out’.
 Please see table below for dates:

 Weekly music sessions for children and young people with disabilities aged 4 and upwards.
 Our wonderful teacher Jane uses specialist equipment and techniques to allow young people to create their own music.
-Held at Heart of the Forest School, 3pm - 5.30pm on Fridays during term-time.
+Held at Heart of the Forest School, 3pm - 5:30pm on Fridays during term-time.
+Our amazing teacher Lee supports our members to improve their skills on a specific instrument and to create their own music.
+Held at Heart of the Forest School, 4pm - 5pm on Fridays during term-time.

 Weekend Activity Club

 We have two Activity Clubs which are held on alternate Saturdays.
 The two sessions are held at Heart of the Forest school.
 The first session runs 10am – 3pm and is primarily aimed at young people 12+.
 The second group is for those aged 6 - 11 years and runs from 10:30am - 1:30pm.
 There are a variety of activities on offer such as art and craft, soft play, music, dance and much more.

 The dates for both groups for the next academic year are:

 5th and 19th October 2019